-The purpose of the Foundations in Global Environmental and Occupational Health (GEOHealth) program is to provide participants with the basic knowledge on core public health disciplines that are related to the field of GEOHealth.
-Participants completing this program will have a solid foundation in public health that enables them to take further steps in the field.
-GEOHealth courses and training are expected to bring together multiple disciplines to advance the ability of participants to use scientific methodologies in their future career.
-This program is a 3-month foundation level program offered in addition to an advanced level and a specialization level program in both environmental and occupational health.
-The completion of the 3 programs will grant participants a 9–month diploma in either environmental health or occupational health and safety.
-The goal of offering the 9-month diploma is to develop skills and knowledge to a level of professionality and high quality in both fields.
+The purpose of the Foundations in Global Environmental and Occupational Health (GEOHealth) program is to provide residents with the basic knowledge on core public health disciplines that are related to the field of GEOHealth.
+Residents completing this program will have a solid foundation in public health that enables them to take further steps in the field.
+GEOHealth modules and training are expected to bring together multiple disciplines to advance the ability of residents to use scientific methodologies in their future career.

 By the end of the program, participants will be able to: